timmaffett/chalkdart/README.md

 ## Related

-- [chalk-js](https://github.com/chalk/chalk) - The original Chalk library module for javascript
+- [chalk-js](https://github.com/chalk/chalk) - The original Chalk library module for javascript which was the inspiration for this (as well as being the basis for this readme as well)!

 ## Author/Maintainer